-Wright Park, Tacoma
+2. Wright Park, Tacoma

-Arguably Tacoma’s grandest park, Wright Park is a 27-acre jewel with more than 630 trees, including many over 100 years old, and many state champions (this means they represent the biggest of their kind in the state).
-In the fall, walk the easy loop around the park and enjoy a blaze of color.
+Arguably Tacoma’s grandest park, Wright Park is a 27-acre jewel with more than 630 trees, including many over 100 years old and many state champions (this means they represent the biggest of their kind in the state).
+In the fall, walk the easy loop around the park to enjoy a blaze of color.
 My boys also love finding fallen nuts and watching all the squirrels at work.

 Length: The loop around the park is just under a mile.
 It’s an easy path.

 Photo ops: Any of the historic trees make for great pictures in the fall.
-There are also a number of interesting statues and a duck pond with a, “Say cheese,” worthy bridge.
+There are also a number of interesting statues and a duck pond with a "say cheese"-worthy bridge.

-Special features: Wright Park also has a great playground, and a glass-walled conservatory.
+Special features: Wright Park also has a great playground and a glass-walled conservatory.
 The conservatory features permanent collections and rotating seasonal exhibits, and it’s always balmy.
 If it’s too cold for your kiddos outside, you can usually find a colorful, seasonal backdrop to pose them in front of here.
 Be sure to poke your head in the gift shop and ask if they have food for the kids to give the koi fish.
 Admission is by donation, with a suggested donation of $3 per person.

-Point Defiance Park, Tacoma
+3. Point Defiance Park, Tacoma

 Photo ops: The duck pond and Japanese garden at the park entrance offer lots of cute places to snap pics.
-There are several waterfront vistas along Five Mile Drive that are great for wowing out of town guests.
+There are several waterfront vistas along Five Mile Drive that are great for wowing out-of-town guests.

-Wildwood Park, Puyallup
+4. Wildwood Park, Puyallup

 Find it: 1101 23rd Ave.
 S.E., Puyallup, WA 98371.
-Head up the hill from the fairgrounds and turn on 23rd Avenue.
+Head up the hill from the fairgrounds and turn on 23rd Ave.
 The park is on the left.

 Photo ops: Several rustic picnic shelters and bridges seem ready-made just for posing.

-Billy Frank, Jr. Nisqually National Wildlife Refuge
+5. Billy Frank, Jr. Nisqually National Wildlife Refuge

-Billy Frank, Jr. Nisqually National Wildlife Refuge offers excellent, all-season hike.
-In addition to fall color, you can enjoy seasonal wildlife.
-In the fall months see if your children can spot wintering songbirds, peregrine falcons and bald eagles.
+Billy Frank, Jr. Nisqually National Wildlife Refuge offers excellent, all-season hiking.
+In addition to fall colors, you can peep seasonal wildlife.
+In the fall months, see if your children can spot wintering songbirds, peregrine falcons and bald eagles.
 The visitor center is small but has a number of interesting exhibits and binoculars to borrow.
 Kids can also participate in the free Junior Wildlife Manager program and explore the playground.

-Find it: 100 Brown Farm Road N.E., Olympia, WA 98516.
-The refuge is 8 miles south of Tacoma and 10 miles north of Olympia.
+Find it: 100 Brown Farm Rd.
+N.E., Olympia, WA 98516.
+The refuge is about 20 miles south of Tacoma and 10 miles north of Olympia.
 Take Exit 114 from I-5.
 The cost is $3 for four adults to enter the refuge; children ages 16 and younger enter free.

 Photo ops: Get shots of the kids strolling the boardwalk and looking through their binoculars.

-McLane Creek Nature Tail, Capitol State Forest
+6. McLane Creek Nature Tail, Capitol State Forest